gdornala/gdornala.github.io/about.md

 ### More Information

 This blog is a plaxceholder for noting down my learnings in front-end development.
-There are many books, blog posts and other places from which I might have learned these things.
+I might have collected these from many other blogs, books, webpages etc.

 ### Contact me